-Upon hearing or seeing the alarm, everyone will leave the residence hall by the nearest exit and assemble by teams in a predetermined location a sufficient distance from the dorm so that firefighting personnel can accomplish their task.
-Team Leaders will account for all Corps Members on their team and provide such information to the Unit Leader or duty staff member.
+Upon hearing or seeing the alarm, everyone will leave the residence hall by the nearest exit and assemble by teams in a predetermined location a sufficient distance from the dorm so that firefighting personnel can accomplish the member's task.
+Team Leaders will account for all Corps members on the team and provide such information to the Unit Leader or appropriate staff member.

-4. Failure to Respond to Fire Alarms

-Failure to respond appropriately to fire alarms (including drills) may result in disciplinary action.
+4. Failure to Respond to Fire Alarms Failure to respond appropriately to fire alarms (including drills) may result in disciplinary action.

-5. Fire Prevention and Safety Policies
+5. Fire Prevention & Safety Policies

-All Members must be familiar with the fire prevention and safety policies of their living quarters and service sites.
+All members must be familiar with the fire prevention and safety policies of the living quarters and service sites.

-E. Visitors and Visitation
+E. Visitors & Visitation